 PMI is an independent production company that mainly focuses on arthouse projects.

-In development: a film by Valerio Mieli and a film by Elisa Mishto.
+In development: a film by Francesco Piras and an animation film by Egidio Eronico.